girishji/easyjump.vim/README.md

 tagging.
 Simply use `<Tab>` (or `,`, or `;`), and you'll observe tag letters populating the remaining locations.

+**Tips:**

+- One quick way to navigate without thinking too much is to search for a space character.
+Try `s ` (`s` followed by `<space>`).
+Type another character and it often puts the cursor in close proximity of your destination.
+- Vim's builtin 'f/F, t/T' is still the quickest way to jump within a line.
+Use it frequently.

-**Motivation:** Over time, I relied on relative numbers (`j`/`k`) and `f`/`t` commands for navigation.
+Over time, I relied on relative line numbers for navigation.
 However, I found it distracting to constantly shift focus to the left to identify line numbers.
-This plugin enables seamless targeting, allowing users to maintain focus on the task at hand—an aspect I believe is a vital motion feature missing from Vim.
+This plugin enables seamless targeting and allows users to maintain focus on the task at hand.

 # Requirements